How much does a commission merchant bond cost in Washington?

 - and more

-For more licensing information, visit the Important Links section of this page.
+For more licensing information, visit the Additional Resources section of this page.
 Start the process of becoming licensed as a Washington commission merchant by purchasing the surety bond you need!

 Ready to get started?